Admissions, Registration, & Records

 To Top of Page

 Placement testing sessions are available at Franklin, Main, and South campuses during a variety of times to accommodate students.
-If students plan to attend the Warren campus please email the testing center to make arrangements.
 The testing center also offers remote placement testing as well.
 Placement testing appointments may be scheduled after an Application for Admission is received by the College.
-Applicants who may need special accommodations should contact the Counselor/Advisor for Disability Services prior to their scheduled test date.
+Applicants who may need special accommodations should contact the Counselor for Accessibility Services prior to their scheduled test date.
 For more information, including how to prepare for placement testing, please visit the Testing Center website at https://www.vgcc.edu/testing-services/placement-testing .
 A valid photo ID is required for all testing.

 VGCC’s Main, South, and Franklin Campuses all have approved Pearson VUE Testing Centers.
 These testing centers accommodate all VGCC testing requirements and may provide proctoring services by appointment for a nominal fee.
-Warren County Campus provides limited testing options including placement testing for curriculum classes.
 For contact information and directions, please visit our website at https://www.vgcc.edu/testing-services/vgcc-testing-locations .

 To Top of Page